monopolize-all/MTSP-using-sectors/README.md

 This project was made for the Pravega Hackathon - 2021.

-python-tsp is a python implementation for solving the Travelling Salesman Problem. https://pypi.org/project/python-tsp/

 Please refer to 'Project on MTSP - Pravega.pdf' for details regarding how the code works.

 # Running the program